Elvisrono/Homework-quiz/README.md

 ```bash
  json-server --watch db.json.
  ```
-- Below at the bottom of your vs code click on the Go live to display the animals on the browser.
+- Below at the bottom of your vs code click on the Go live to display the questions on the browser.

 # Technology used